Our Commitment to Diversity, Equity and Inclusion

 - Participate in the 21-Day Racial Equity Habit Building Challenge.

-- Support black-owned businesses in your local community.
+- Support businesses owned by members of marginalized communities in your local community.

 - Consider volunteering your time to an organization in need of support.